alitkbbl/shopy/README.md

 # E-commerce Website Project

 This project is an e-commerce website developed using Next.js and TypeScript.
-The development started 3 days ago.

 ## Table of Contents